RubensZimbres/Hacking_Utilities/README.md

 <b>About me</b>

 I'm a Senior Data Scientist in Brazil, Google Developer Expert in Machine Learning and Google Cloud.
-I'm interested in ethical hacking, pursuing my PNPT Certification and loving this whole hacking thing.
+I'm interested in ethical hacking, pursuing my PNPT Certification at TCM Security.